 Status Code (hex) Description Success 0000 Login is proceeding OK (1).
-Target Moved Temporarily 0101 The requested iSCSI Target Name (ITN) has temporarily moved to the address provided.
-Target Moved Permanently 0102 The requested ITN has permanently moved to the address provided.
-Initiator Error 0200 Miscellaneous iSCSI initiator errors.
-Authentication Failure 0201 The initiator could not be successfully authenticated.
-Authorization Failure 0202 The initiator is not allowed access to the given target.
-Not Found 0203 The requested ITN does not exist at this address.
-Target Removed 0204 The requested ITN has been removed and no forwarding address is provided.
-Unsupported Version 0205 The requested iSCSI version range is not supported by the target.
+Target moved temporarily 0101 The requested iSCSI Target Name (ITN) has temporarily moved to the address provided.
+Target moved permanently 0102 The requested ITN has permanently moved to the address provided.
+Initiator error 0200 Miscellaneous iSCSI initiator errors.
+Authentication failure 0201 The initiator could not be successfully authenticated or target authentication is not supported.
+Authorization failure 0202 The initiator is not allowed access to the given target.
+Not found 0203 The requested ITN does not exist at this address.
+Target removed 0204 The requested ITN has been removed and no forwarding address is provided.
+Unsupported version 0205 The requested iSCSI version range is not supported by the target.
 Too many connections 0206 Too many connections on this SSID.
 Missing parameter 0207 Missing parameters (e.g., iSCSI Initiator and/or Target Name).
 Can't include in session 0208 Target does not support session spanning to this connection (address).
-Session type Not supported 0209 Target does not support this type of of session or not from this Initiator.
+Session type not supported 0209 Target does not support this type of of session or not from this Initiator.
 Session does not exist 020a Attempt to add a connection to a non-existent session.
 Invalid during login 020b Invalid Request type during Login.
-Target Error 0300 Target hardware or software error.
-Service Unavailable 0301 The iSCSI service or target is not currently operational.
-Out of Resources 0302 The target has insufficient session, connection, or other resources.
+Target error 0300 Target hardware or software error.
+Service unavailable 0301 The iSCSI service or target is not currently operational.
+Out of 0302 The target has insufficient session, resources connection, or other resources.